This scrumptious sweet and salty Spooky Snack Mix is sure to be a Halloween hit!

 Instructions

-- In a microwave safe bowl, melt the chocolate candy coating according to package directions, usually 2 minutes, stirring every 30 seconds until melted and smooth.
+- Melt the chocolate candy coating according to package directions.
 Be sure not to over melt the candy coating as it will burn and become too thick to stir and coat the mix evenly.

-- Pour the melted candy coating over the Chex cereal in the large bowl and toss to coat with a large spoon.
-Cereal should be evenly coated in the candy coating.
+- Pour the melted candy coating over the mixture in the large bowl and toss to coat with a large spoon.
+The mixture should be evenly coated in the candy coating.

-- Spread the coated cereal in an even layer on parchment paper.
-Immediately sprinkle with the sprinkles and then the remaining ingredients.
+- Spread the coated mixture in an even layer on the parchment-lined sheet pan.
+Immediately sprinkle with the sprinkles and then arrange the candy eyeballs evenly across the mixture.

 - Allow mixture to cool completely.
-Break apart to serve.
-Store in an airtight container or baggie.
+Break apart to serve and enjoy!

 Where do you find the pretzels and bat cereal!?